zwickl/garli/garli/trunk/README.txt

  a single config file, writing output to different output files (for example, to do 25 bootstrap replicates simultaneously on each of 8 processors).
-9.Ability to perform nucleotide inference using any sub-model of the General Time-Reversible model (GTR), in addition to all of the common “named” models (K2P, HKY, etc).
+9.Ability to perform nucleotide inference using any sub-model of the General Time-Reversible model (GTR), in addition to all of the common "named" models (K2P, HKY, etc).
 10.Speed increases for non-parametric bootstrapping

 Condensed summary of new model settings (for more detailed descriptions and